Skip to content

 • Reassure them they are not alone, and support is available to them

-If, after this, the adult requests that information about them is not shared with the local authority or if there is a clinical reason that their information should not be shared with the local authority, this should be discussed with the Adult Safeguarding Lead and/or the Medical Director. / Caldicott guardian.
+If, after this, the adult requests that information about them is not shared with the local authority or if there is a clinical reason that their information should not be shared with the local authority, this should be discussed with the Adult Safeguarding Lead and/or the Deputy Chief Nursing Officer or Caldicott Guardian.

-Where, following discussion with the Adult Safeguarding Lead and/or the Medical Director / Caldicott guardian, the decision is not to share safeguarding information with the local authority or other safeguarding partners, the clinician responsible should
+Where, following discussion with the Adult Safeguarding Lead and/or the Deputy Chief Nursing Officer or Caldicott guardian, the decision is not to share safeguarding information with the local authority or other safeguarding partners, the clinician responsible should

 • Support the adult to weigh up the risks and benefits of different options